AdrianMiozga/Franko/README.md

 Fold something when scrolling through activities (app bar? tab layout? chips?)
 Polyline should be smoothed out, without corners.
 Like in Strava
 Dialog in case user disabled location during activity recording
 Dialog in case of disabled network
+Time isn't saved correctly all the time?
+Bottom navigation doesn't hide when viewing other people profiles

 # Nice to Have